 More organizations are making the shift to working from home.
 They recognize the need for professional tools that enable workplace meetings and socializing sessions.
 Tools like Zoom, Microsoft teams, Skype, and Slack took the front row in employee engagement tactics.
 According to CNBC, Zoom’s daily users increased from 10 million in December 2019 to 200 million in March 2020.
 CNBC reported that Zoom doubled its annual sales forecast.

 Apps like Zoom enable several users to join the same call.
 This enhances the work from home experience and social connection between team members.
-According to American technology news website The Verge, virtual collaboration tool Microsoft Teams recorded a 50% increment in users between March and November.
-As of November the number of its active daily users stands at over 115 million.
+According to the American technology news website The Verge, virtual collaboration tool Microsoft Teams recorded a 50% increment in users between March and November.
+As of November, the number of its active daily users stands at over 115 million.
 Microsoft’s Chief Executive Satya Nadella noted that the company “witnessed 2 years worth of digital transformation in two months”.
-This trend shows that organizations are striving to maintain digital workflows while ensuring social belonging and interaction among workers.
+This trend shows that organizations strive to maintain digital workflows while ensuring social belonging and interaction among workers.

 About the author:

 Hemant G is a contributing writer at Sparkwebs LLC, a Digital and Content Marketing Agency.
 When he’s not writing, he loves to travel, scuba dive, and watch documentaries.